HD 149026 b: Physical characteristics

-This planet's geometric albedo has not been measured directly, while its Bond albedo was measured at 0.53 in 2017.
-The initial estimate of 0.3 had come from averaging Sudarsky's theoretical classes IV and V. The planet's extremely high temperature has forced astronomers to abandon that estimate; in 2007, they predicted that the planet must absorb most of the starlight that falls on it — that is, near zero albedo like HD 209458 b.
-Much of the absorption takes place at the top of its atmosphere.
+The initial albedo estimate of 0.3 had come from averaging Sudarsky's theoretical classes IV and V. The planet's extremely high temperature had forced astronomers to abandon that estimate; in 2007, they predicted that the planet must absorb most of the starlight that falls on it — that is, near zero albedo like HD 209458 b.
+Subsequent studies have not confirmed this, with a 2018 study finding a high Bond albedo of 0.53, along with a dayside temperature of 1804±98 K, cooler than the 2007 estimate.

 Between that and the hot, high-pressure gas surrounding the core, a stratosphere of cooler gas was once predicted but has not been observed.
 The atmosphere is likely high in carbon monoxide and dioxide.

-The outer shell of dark, opaque, hot clouds are usually thought to be vanadium and titanium oxides ("pM planets"), but spectral measurement in 2021 has revealed a neutral titanium and iron instead, implying the planet may be oxygen-poor and carbon-rich.
+The outer shell of dark, opaque, hot clouds are usually thought to be vanadium oxide and titanium oxide ("pM planets"), but spectral measurement in 2021 has revealed a neutral titanium and iron instead, implying the planet may be oxygen-poor and carbon-rich.

-The planet-star radius ratio is 0.05158 +/- 0.00077.
+The planet-star radius ratio is 0.05158 ± 0.00077.
 Currently what limits more precision on HD 149026 b's radius "is the uncertainty in the stellar radius", and measurement of the stellar radius is distorted by pollution on the star's surface.

 Even allowing for uncertainty the radius of HD 149026 b is only about three quarters that of Jupiter (or 83% that of Saturn).
 HD 149026 b was the first of its kind: HD 149026 b's low volume means that the planet is too dense for a Saturn-like gas giant of its mass and temperature.

-It may have an exceptionally large core composed of elements heavier than hydrogen and helium: the initial theoretical models gave the core a mass of 70 times Earth's mass; further refinements suggest 80-110 Earth masses.
+It may have an exceptionally large core composed of "metals", or elements heavier than hydrogen and helium: the initial theoretical models gave the core a mass of 70 times Earth's mass; further refinements suggest 80-110 Earth masses.
 As a result, the planet has been described as a "super-Neptune", in analogy to the core-dominated outer ice giants of the Solar System, though whether the core of HD 149026 b is mainly icy or rocky is not currently known.
-Robert Naeye in Sky & Telescope claimed "it contains as much or more heavy elements (elements heavier than hydrogen and helium) than all the planets and asteroids in our solar system combined".
+Robert Naeye in Sky & Telescope claimed "it contains as much or more metals than all the planets and asteroids in our solar system combined".
 In addition to uncertainties of radius, its tidal heating over its history needs be taken into account; if its current orbit is circular and if that had evolved from a more eccentric one, the extra heat increases its expected radius per its model and thereby its core radius.

 Naeye further speculated that the gravity could be as high as ten g (ten times gravity on Earth's surface) on the surface of the core.